benlfoster/benlfoster.github.io/_pages/cv.md

 Education
 ======
 * B.A. in Physics, University of Chicago, 2018
-* Ph.D in Physics, University of California, Berkeley, 2023 (expected)
+* Ph.D in Physics, University of California, Berkeley, 2023

 Work experience
 ======